hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/Construct 2 Setup.md

 * *.../Construct 2/exporters/html5/plugins*

-Make sure that the plugins folder contains only file folders, which includes a gamesparks .js files folder, but not the top-level gamesparks folder:
+Make sure that the plugins folder contains only file folders, which includes a gamesparks .js files folder, but *not the top-level gamesparks folder*:

 ![l](img/Con2/1.png)